Managing custom domain names in your Microsoft Entra ID

-Add custom domain names to your Azure AD organization
+Add custom domain names to your Microsoft Entra organization

 You can add up to 5000 managed domain names.
 If you're configuring all your domains for federation with on-premises Active Directory, you can add up to 2500 domain names in each organization.